JacobRozak/CreditCardStore/README.md

 # Getting Started with Create React App
+just dont get started, create react app is stagnant and should be replaced

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.